The IAS Journal

 Writing for the Journal

 We understand that experience of academic writing may be daunting if you have no experience in this.
 However please don’t let that dissuade you from writing for the Journal.
 A template that you can use that will guide your writing along with some information can be downloaded below.

 The IAS is also planning workshops for academic writing.
-Please email Sarah Gosling for information on the next workshop.
+Please email Kirsty Lesniak for information on the next workshop.